zompi2/UE4EasyLocalizationTool/README.md

 > **!!!
 VERY IMPORTANT !!!**
 >
-> The newline character for every entry **MUST** be a **CRLF**, otherwise UE4's Slate will constantly try to replace the given text Source, leading to errors!
+> The newline character for every entry **MUST** be a **CRLF**, otherwise UE's Slate will constantly try to replace the given text Source, leading to errors!
 > **Namespace** and **Key** must be first columns.
 The order of other columns doesn't matter.
 > Any column that isn't **Namespace**, **Key** or **lang-x** is ignored by the tool.